BlueQuartzSoftware/simplnx/docs/Build_From_Source.md

 + Compiler
   + Windows Visual Studio 2019 v142 toolset
-  + macOS 11.0 and Xcode 12.4 or higher
+  + macOS 12.0 and Xcode 14.2 or higher
-  + Linux with GCC Version 9.0 or higher or clang.
+  + Linux with GCC Version 11.0 or higher or clang 14.

 ## Install vcpkg ##